Privacy Policy

 Voluntariness

-Technical notes (where applicable)
+Technical notes (if applicable)

-When using the website and its forms, server log data (e.g., IP address, time of access, browser/device information) may be generated for technical reasons to ensure the security and operation of the website.
-This processing is based on our legitimate interest pursuant to Art.
-6(1)(f) GDPR and is subject to the general provisions of this privacy policy on server logs.
+When using the website and its forms, server log data may arise for technical reasons (e.g. IP address, time of retrieval, browser/device information) in order to ensure the security and operation of the website.
+This processing is carried out on the basis of our legitimate interest pursuant to Art.
+6 para.
+1 lit. f GDPR and is subject to the general provisions of this privacy policy regarding server logs.

 9. Contact